ShailenNaidoo/gatsby-webapp-starterpack/README.md

   - If project has a designated Slack channel then add the name of the channel to the shield (if workspace is not OpenUp, then change link to relevant workspace URL).
 - Un-comment the new instructions below title _Local Development_ and _Pushing Code_.
 - Remove _Create Project_, _Deploy Code_, _Add intergrations_ and this _Update `README.md`_ sections from file.
+- Update link in `pull_request_template.md` to new project (and not starter repo).
+- Override gatekeeper in `docs/CODEOWNERS` if needed.

 <!--